MohamedBenIsmaiel/Auth/README.md

 * first user with email `fatura@fatura.com` and password `fatura12345` this user has a role `admin` and can access protected routes like list-users endpoints
 * second user with email `test@fatura.com` and password `test12345` this user has a role `user` , he will not able to access list-users endpoint , but can view his profile

+# what i attended to do if i have a time
+* Make 2FA
+* Sending verifcation by mail or sms
+* Log the Device Id to notify the user if login from anthoer device

+# Things i Learned in this task
+* reading more about the cons and props of session and jwt
+* know more about xsrf  and xss bugs